totaljs/components/j-Editable/readme.md

 - `raw` {Boolean} optional, when `true` then the current HTML content will be as a placeholder if the value is `nullable` (default: `true`)
 - `accept` {String} optional, a condition for accepting of value, can contain a link to `function(value)` or `!!value.match(/[a-z]+/)` is similar to `validate`
 - `empty` {String} optional, enables empty value and can contain empty label or `1` or `true` for auto `rebind` of binder

+__Good to know__:

+- each changed element will contain class `changed`
+- if the component changes some values then the main element will contain class `ui-editable-changed`

 ### Author